 Often, and perhaps understandably, donors and funders of nonprofits focus on supporting projects that seem more "tangible," from providing meals to families in need to improving literacy outcomes for students.
 In doing so, however, these same nonprofits may not receive the support needed to fulfill day-to-day operations, which over time can reduce organizational impact.
 Capacity building, which we define as the development of internal processes, procedures, plans, and people, particularly in organizations led by and serving people of color (POC), is increasingly important to thrive.
 Data has shown that nonprofit organizations led by executive directors of color face additional challenges to accessing capital compared to peer organizations with white leaders.
 The Triangle Capacity-Building Network (TCBN) was born in 2014 after a local nonprofit organization's seemingly sudden financial collapse.
 This unforeseen outcome spearheaded a group of concerned Triangle funders to collaborate on better supporting the region's nonprofit sector.
 This, coupled with the data, prompted the group to pool resources to commission research and engage nonprofits in conversations about capacity building, systems, and need.
 These findings led to changes in how we act as funders.
 AS A FUNDER COLLABORATIVE WE ARE COMMITTED TO:

 - Changing our philanthropic behavior by prioritizing funding to nonprofits for capacity building and organizational strengthening, and embracing participatory grantmaking, trust-based philanthropy, and full cost funding; - Reducing the power imbalance between funders and nonprofits through greater transparency and honesty; and - Focusing on organizations led by and serving people of color that have traditionally been excluded or overlooked by power structures and funding cycles.

-GRANTMAKING

-Since 2014, the initial group of five funders has grown to six: Blue Cross and Blue Shield of North Carolina Foundation, Fidelity Charitable, John Rex Endowment, Oak Foundation, The Mary Duke Biddle Foundation, and Triangle Community Foundation.
-Capacity building support has been very impactful for our nonprofit grantee partners:
+GRANTMAKING Since 2014, funders including Fidelity Charitable Catalyst Fund, John Rex Endowment, Oak Foundation, The Mary Duke Biddle Foundation, and Triangle Community Foundation have been working together to support impactful capacity building for nonprofit grantee partners:

-PROJECT: STRATEGIC FUND DEVELOPMENT MODEL - BUMP: THE TRIANGLE

-"The support from the Triangle Capacity Building Network has been incredibly valuable to me as an African-American woman leading a BIPOC nonprofit organization!
+PROJECT: STRATEGIC FUND DEVELOPMENT MODEL - BUMP: THE TRIANGLE "The support from the Triangle Capacity Building Network has been incredibly valuable to me as an African-American woman leading a BIPOC nonprofit organization!
 BUMP was at the crux of a major pivot and transition when I took the lead.
 This grant and all that came with it was an anchor through all of the transitional stressors and the pandemic.
 I deeply appreciate the time spent with the Foundation's team and with this grantee cohort.
 I have benefited through networking, learning, and sharing with other nonprofit leaders in my local community, and forging new meaningful relationships and potential future alliances."
 Joy Harrell - Goff, Executive Director

-PROJECT: IMPROVE MONITORING AND EVALUATION PRACTICES - HISPANIC LIAISON OF CHATHAM COUNTY

-"We are incredibly grateful to TCBN for being nimble and responsive to our needs as grantees.
+PROJECT: IMPROVE MONITORING AND EVALUATION PRACTICES - HISPANIC LIAISON OF CHATHAM COUNTY "We are incredibly grateful to TCBN for being nimble and responsive to our needs as grantees.
 It was extremely helpful to have our capacity-building grant be modified to general operating support so we could focus on addressing the community crisis caused by the pandemic.
 We appreciated the recognition that minority-led, rural nonprofits had been "left behind" by funders for many years and that TCBN made a conscious effort to equalize the playing field by helping to build our capacity and improve our financial sustainability.
 Their investment has made a huge difference for our organization and community."
 Ilana Dubester, Executive Director